hamidreza-rhz/Index-tracking-portfolio-optimization-using-deep-learning/README.md

 # Index-tracking portfolio optimization using Deep learning

 Implementing a deep learning model with PyTorch framework to minimize the index-tracking portfolio loss to optimize the portfolio for better imitation of the S&P 500 index.
 We introduce a deep neural network, use a shallow neural network as the deep learning baseline, and the simple 1/N model as the benchmark.
+Then compare Deep NNF to other two models in form of full replication or partial replication of the index to find out the performance of our model.

 This project is based on the paper: